finos/symphony-bdk-java/README.md

 ### Testing your app

-Symphony Bot SDK ships with few endpoints to assist developers on understanding how to leverage Symphony Bot SDK to create their own extension apps.
+Symphony Bot SDK ships with few endpoints to assist you on understanding how to leverage Symphony Bot SDK to create your own extension apps.
 All endpoints are protected and require extension app to be authenticated.

 Please refer to following sub-sections for more details.